JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 - **Takeaway:** Great educator on mindset, poor market timer.

 #### Cathie Wood – The Disruptive Believer
 - CEO of *ARK Invest*; focused on AI, genomics, and disruptive tech.
-She can also be considered and experimental technologist, but is a fund manger, and not a technology founder.
+She can also be considered an experimental technologist, but is a fund manger, and not a technology founder.
 - **Successes:** 2020 surge (+150% ARKK).
 - **Failures:** 2021–23 drawdown over 70%.
 - **Takeaway:** Vision creates alpha, but concentration magnifies pain.